 Pro tip: Do your best to meet your future spouse while in costume!
 In the spring of 2014, Heather Luntz and Michael Crain (who goes by Crain) were decked out in their finest ‘70s attire for a mutual friend’s disco-themed 30th birthday party.
 “Naturally, we were at a skating rink where Crain could show off his vintage white Levis and his roller skating skills,” she recalls.
 The pair dated for two and a half years before Crain proposed on Heather’s favorite beach in Cape Cod.

-The pair invited 215 guests to celebrate with them, and ultimately brought a fresh New England vibe to California.
+The pair invited 215 guests to celebrate with them and ultimately brought a fresh New England vibe to California.
 The groom even wore his white Levis (from the costume party!) for the occasion.
-Keep reading to see how Sylvie Gil captured the relocated celebration—and don't worry: every personal detail made the trip!
+Keep reading to see how Sylvie Gil captured the relocated celebration, which was pulled together last-minute by the team at Alison Events.

 “We knew from day one that we wanted Happy Menocal to design our invitations,” says Heather.
 The inimitable artist incorporated cranes and heather blossoms (a nod to their names!) into the couple’s crest in addition to painting a portrait of the two to send alongside the invitations.